Chartio’s Admin API allows you to perform maintenance tasks on your organization by using a service account created by Chartio.

 last_refreshed_attime to invalidate any queries cached prior to these scheduled database jobs.
 We have several customers who run nightly ETL jobs and want to ensure new queries are run after the jobs are done.

-- You can prime your dashboard cache with our Snapshot feature in combination with the
+- You can prime your dashboard cache with our Snapshots feature in combination with the

 last_refreshed_attime to pre-load your dashboards.
 Use the API to refresh your cache right before you run a Snapshot, caching the dashboard with fresh data for the next time you open the dashboard—especially for those morning meetings!